- How viruses infect your computer and smartphone

-Being cautious when online is probably the best way to avoid viruses and other malware attacks, but using one of the best antivirus packages available, such as Norton or McAfee, can also help you protect your devices against these viruses.
+Being cautious when online is probably the best way to avoid viruses and other malware attacks, but using one of the best computer antivirus packages available, such as Norton or McAfee antivirus, can also help you protect your devices against these viruses.

 Let’s review 5 common ways to get a computer or phone virus:

 Downloading infected email attachments or clicking on a spoofed URL